krepi/furnishcrafts/backend/src/tests/README.md

 Using the `--coverage` flag will generate a detailed report showing which parts of the codebase are covered by tests.
 The coverage report is shown in the terminal and can be opened in a browser for detailed analysis.

 ---
+## CI/CD Pipeline

+### GitHub Actions Setup

+We have integrated a Continuous Integration/Continuous Deployment (CI/CD) pipeline using GitHub Actions.
+This pipeline automatically runs tests, lints the code, and checks for any potential issues whenever new code is pushed to the repository or a pull request is opened.

+### Continuous Integration Workflow

+The CI/CD process is defined in the `.github/workflows/ci.yml` file.
+This file includes steps to:

+- **Install Dependencies**: Ensures that all necessary packages and dependencies are installed in the environment.
+- **Run ESLint**: Checks the codebase for any linting errors according to the ESLint configuration.
+- **Run Tests**: Executes all unit tests to verify that the code changes do not break any functionality.

+Here’s an overview of the key components:

+- **Node.js Version**: The CI pipeline uses Node.js version 22, aligning with the development environment.
+- **ESLint**: Ensures code quality and consistency across the codebase.
+- **Jest**: Runs all unit tests and generates a coverage report.

+#### Environment Variables and Secrets

+Sensitive data, such as database credentials, is stored securely in GitHub Secrets.
+These secrets are referenced in the workflow to ensure a secure CI/CD process.

+To add or manage secrets:
+- Navigate to **Settings** → **Secrets and variables** → **Actions** on GitHub.
+- Add your secrets under **Repository secrets** to ensure they are available during the CI/CD process.

+### Running the CI/CD Pipeline

+To trigger the CI/CD pipeline manually, you can push changes to the repository or create a pull request.
+The pipeline will automatically execute the defined workflow and provide feedback on any issues directly in the pull request.